How to Plan Your Trip to Cuba in 2025

 Tipping in Cuba

-The best Salsa clubs in Cuba
+The Best Salsa Clubs in Cuba

-Do you like Cuban Music?
+Do You Like Cuban Music?

 Are you completely caught up by the Cuban and Afro-Caribbean rhythms just like us?
 Then why not make the most of your time in Havana embracing Cuba’s incredible culture of music and dance by taking a Dance Class?
 There would be no better way to learn how to dance salsa, merengue, and cha-cha-cha than while in Cuba!